 Dewey lights a musical fire under the butts of some of the students, and it all culminates in one of the best rock performances in a mainstream movie since Michael J. Fox introduced his dad’s prom to Johnny B. Goode.
 In a comedy era dominated by the gross-out stylings of Judd Apatow, there was something pleasantly wholesome about it.
 Not only does this film catch lightning in a bottle, it captures sheer, unadulterated joy.

 Before Neil Marshall took the helm of some of the best episodes of Game of Thrones and the worst Hellboy movie, he made The Descent.
-One of the scariest films of the 21st century, it sends a group of women on a disastrous spelunking exhibition.
+One of the most disturbing horror movies of the 21st century, it sends a group of women on a disastrous spelunking exhibition.

 Even before a group of cave-dwelling monsters descends upon them, the intensity of the scenario and the simmering tensions between the characters have ratcheted the tension to almost unbearable levels.
 Marshall delivers the jumps and jolts horror fans had come to expect by this point, but he equally ensures that the fear factor is grounded as much in character as it is in genre tropes.

 Shane Meadows was always going to get a spot on this list, with Paddy Considine-led thriller Dead Man’s Shoes a real contender.
-But it’s the 1980s-set racism drama This is England that sits as Meadows’ best work.
+But it’s the ’80s-set racism drama, This is England, that sits as Meadows’ best work.
 It depicts a teenage boy’s bond with a skinhead group, which is cleaved in two when a former member of the gang emerges from prison with an extreme anti-immigrant ideology.

 The Thick of It is one of the greatest sitcoms of the noughties and has become a staple for how we discuss the increasingly bonkers politics of the UK.
 In 2009, creator Armando Iannucci shifted the show’s ensemble cast into different roles – with the exception, of course, of Peter Capaldi’s sweary spin doctor Malcolm Tucker – for this Transatlantic big-screen tale inspired by the invasion of Iraq.

-At a dark time in history, and with global politics at its most febrile, Pan’s Labyrinth had perfect thematic resonance.
-It follows a young girl whose stepfather is a loyal footsoldier of Spain’s fascist regime, opting to escape into a supernatural world – which may or may not be real – under the stewardship of a morally questionable faun.
-The young Ofelia squares off against terrifically realised creatures, including a tree-dwelling toad and the horrifying Pale Man.
+At a dark time in history and with global politics at its most febrile, Pan’s Labyrinth had perfect thematic resonance.
+It follows a young girl whose stepfather is a loyal foot soldier of Spain’s fascist regime, opting to escape into a supernatural world – which may or may not be real – under the stewardship of a morally questionable faun.
+The young Ofelia squares off against terrifically realized creatures, including a tree-dwelling toad and the horrifying Pale Man.

-It’s a simply beautiful movie, which marks the crowning achievement of director Guillermo del Toro.
+It’s simply one of the best fantasy movies ever made, which marks the crowning achievement of director Guillermo del Toro.
 His humanist ethos and affection for that which is perceived to be “monstrous” shines through beautifully in a bold, complex fairy tale of delicious escapism.

-Bleak, meditative dramas were the order of the day in 2007, with the Oscar-dominating double bill of No Country for Old Men and There Will Be Blood each major contenders for this list.
+Bleak, meditative drama movies were the order of the day in 2007, with the Oscar-dominating double bill of No Country for Old Men and There Will Be Blood each major contenders for this list.
 The best of the bunch, though, is David Fincher’s epic true-crime tale Zodiac.
-It features Robert Downey Jr and Jake Gyllenhaal as reporters on the trail of the titular serial killer, with Mark Ruffalo as a police detective on the case.
+It features Robert Downey Jr. and Jake Gyllenhaal as reporters on the trail of the titular serial killer, with Mark Ruffalo as a police detective on the case.

-Fincher’s icy, perfectionist style is the perfect fit for this story, helped by great performers at the peak of their powers.
-While other filmmakers might have baulked at the inherently unsatisfying conclusion to the story, Fincher thrives amid the moral murk to deliver one of the decade’s best thrillers.
+Fincher’s icy, perfectionist style is the perfect fit for this detective movie, helped by great performers at the peak of their powers.
+While other filmmakers might have balked at the inherently unsatisfying conclusion to the story, Fincher thrives amid the moral murk to deliver one of the decade’s most deft thrillers.